analogash/the_last_drop/README.md

 ## 🌿 What is this?

-**The Last Drop** is a small, text-based RPG where you play as an apprentice learning the gentle art of potion-making in a sleepy, magical town.
+**The Last Drop** is a small, text-based RPG where you play as an apprentice learning the gentle art of potion-making.
 The game runs in the terminal and is being built as my first solo Python project.

 TODO:
 - A week in the shop.